top of page

 Training and Media Consultancy

-Training can be tailored to suit a specific area of media production e.g. investigative reporting, documentary filmmaking or environmental journalism and will take into account the affiliation of the attendees e.g. public broadcaster, not-for-profit newsroom, or freelancers and of course the regional and geographic context.
+My training is craft-centred, equips individuals and teams with practical, applicable skills and always draws on the experience of the attendees.
+Sessions can be tailored to suit specific areas of media production (investigative reporting, documentary filmmaking or environmental journalism) and I take into account the different affiliations of trainees e.g. public broadcaster, not-for-profit newsroom, or freelancers, as well as the regional and geographic context.

-Trainings range from a two-hour zoom call, to modular trainings, one day workshops and I have also led a three day retreat.
+Training ranges from a 90-minute zoom call, to one day workshops and longer modular sessions.
+I have also delivered retreats for climate reporters and peer support.

-Clients include: BBC Studios, Deutsche Welle, Rory Peck Trust, The Guardian, BBC, Lighthouse Reports, IRPI Media, Novel Audio, ACOS, Screenskills UK, Global Investigative Journalism Network, European Journalism Centre, Sheffield Film Festival, BAFTA, The Grierson Trust, Dataharvest, Logan Symposium and some of the UK’s leading documentary production companies including Curious Films, Passion Pictures and Arrow Media.
+Past clients include: BBC Studios, BBC Worldservice, Deutsche Welle, The Guardian, Lighthouse Reports, IRPI Media, Novel Audio, ACOS Alliance, Rory Peck Trust, Screenskills UK, TAZ Panther Foundation, Global Investigative Journalism Network, European Journalism Centre, BAFTA, The Grierson Trust, Dataharvest, Logan Symposium, Sheffield Film Festival and some of the UK’s leading documentary production companies including Curious Films, Passion Pictures and Arrow Media.

-Since 2022 I have also mentored nearly a dozen cross-border and investigative journalism teams for the European Journalism Fund.
+Since 2022 I have also mentored nearly a dozen cross-border and investigative journalism teams for the European Journalism Fund focussing not just on the integrity of the investigative process but also on the teams’ narrative and storytelling abilities.

-Other mentoring clients include the UK’s National Union of Journalists (NUJ), Open Democracy and young reporters and producers for the BBC World Service.
+Other mentoring clients with similar requests have included the UK’s National Union of Journalists (NUJ), Open Democracy and young reporters and producers for BBC World Service some of whom I have also coached in on-screen reporting.

-Tasked with the evaluation of all forms of assessment which contribute to students’ degree results and to help ensure fairness and consistency in the assessment process including the structure, content, academic standards and teaching of the International Journalism MA
+In 2021 and 2022 I acted as External Examiner for City and St.Georges MA in International Journalism, tasked with evaluating all forms of assessment which contribute to students’ degree results and to help ensure fairness and consistency in the assessment process including the structure, content, academic standards and teaching.

 Speaker image.jpeg